Graduation and graduate employment rates for the Practical Nurse Program click here.

 The completion rate, also known as the “Student Right-to-Know” or IPEDS graduation rate, tracks students who graduate within 150% of the normal time it takes to complete a program.
-Not all students are included in this calculation; only full-time, first-time students who started in the fall term are included in this calculation.
+Not all students are included in this calculation; only full-time, first-time students who started in the cohort year are included in this calculation.
 It does not include students who previously attended another post-secondary institution prior to enrolling at DBI-Downriver.

 The graduation rate for the 2019 reporting cycle is 89%.
 This rate is for full-time, first-time students entering during the cohort year 9/1/14 and 8/31/15 and complete the program within 150% of the normal time it takes to complete a program is 75%.
 The four-year average graduation rate is 78% for full-time, first-time students entering in the years 2011 through 2014.